MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/edge-process.md

 ---
-title: "Edge process hosting method for your controls in Unified Service Desk for Dynamics 365 Customer Engagement| MicrosoftDocs"
+title: "Edge Process hosting method for your controls in Unified Service Desk for Dynamics 365 for Customer Engagement apps | MicrosoftDocs"
-description: "Learn about the edge process hosting methods for your controls in Unified Service Desk." ms.custom:
+description: "Learn about the Edge Process hosting methods for your controls in Unified Service Desk." ms.custom:
   - dyn365-USD
-ms.date: 12/01/2018
+ms.date: 12/17/2018
 ms.service: dynamics-365-customerservice
 ms.tgt_pltfrm: ""
 ms.topic: "article"